theredplanetsings/automationAD/README.md

 ## Configuration and Customization

 ### Domain Configuration
-Update the following variables in `adduser.ps1` for your environment:
+Update the following variables in `adduser.ps1` or `automationad.ps1` for your environment:
 ```powershell
 $domainname = "yourdomain.com"          # Line ~22: Email domain
 # Search for "paradigmcos.local" and replace with your AD domain